Marriage license applications can be obtained at either:

 A marriage license is not valid until 3 days after the issue date.
 The Marriage license becomes effective on the 4th day from the date of purchase (this is called the effective date).
 The effective date will be on the marriage license.
 The license is valid for 60 days after the effective date.

-(A waiver of the 3 day waiting period may be obtained at the time of application.
+(A waiver of the 3 day waiting period may be obtained at the time application is made from the Roseburg location only.
+(Waivers are NOT available for marriage license applications being made at the Reedsport County Annex Building.)
 The fee for the waiver is $10.00 in addition to the $50.00 marriage license fee.)

-- Both groom & bride must be present to get a marriage license.
+- Both applicants must be present to get a marriage license.
 Valid government issued picture identification must be shown. (i.e. drivers license, military ID, passport, etc.)

 - You do not have to be an Oregon resident to obtain a marriage license.
 You may use the license anywhere inside the state of Oregon.